Integral action for bilinear systems with application to counter current heat exchanger: Output Feedback Regulation

 \begin{proof} See Section~\ref{sec:forwarding}. \end{proof}

-Although we employ two tuning parameters in this context, making the system more complex, this feedback control law still has a limitation: it requires complete knowledge of the system state.
-In particular, it can be implemented only in the case in which all the state is measurable and available for feedback, that is $D = I$ and $y = x$.
-In case $D$ has rank $p<n$ then one cannot implement directly the feedback law \eqref{eq:forwarding}.
-However, one can resort to a state-observer in order to estimate $x$ online.
-To this end, we consider the following additional assumption.
+We stress that the proposed feedback law cannot be implemented unless the full state is measurable; that is, it requires the condition $D = I$ and $y = x$.
+In case $D$ has rank $p<n$ one can resort to a state-observer in order to estimate $x$ online.